akutruff/typescript-needs-types/index.md

 - [The Problem](#the-problem)
 - [The 8 year old Github issue](https://github.com/microsoft/TypeScript/issues/3628)

+Please send a PR to add to this list.
+Even if it's your own project and it has zero stars, you had to deal with this, so it goes on the list.

 ### The Unfortunate List of Projects Working Around this Issue

 ##### Type Mapping Projects